MichaelvanPaesschen/nydax/README.md

 `nydax/bin/./install.sh`

-3- Run run script `nydax>bin/./start.sh`
+3- Run start script `nydax>bin/./start.sh`

-Open Your browser and browse `http://IP:3000`.
+Open Your browser and browse `http://<Your IP>:3000`.

+If you have any question ,Please join NYDAX Official Telegram group https://t.me/nydax or send us an email.

 Enjoy!